gmmendezp/generator-nyssa-fe/README.md

 - `name`
   Name for the generated project.
 The default value is `ReactTest`.
 - `path`
   Relative path were the project will be generated, the generator will create the folders as needed.
-The default value is the current folder.
+The default value is `ReactTest`.

 ### Component